Stocks surge on Fed pledge to pause, dollar slips

 U.S. West Texas Intermediate crude futures gained 92 cents to settle at $54.23, while international Brent crude futures rose 33 cents to settle at $61.65 per barrel.

-Reporting by Herbert Lash, additional reporting by Jennifer Ablan; Editing by Alistair Bell and Will Dunham
+Reporting by Herbert Lash; additional reporting by Jennifer Ablan; Editing by Will Dunham and Leslie Adler